 HOW ACQUIRED: Signed as a Homegrown Player on January 21, 2016.
 Signed a multi-year extension in December.

-Branded as one of the most promising young American players when he was as young as 18, the now 23-year-old Homegrown talent relies on a mixture of speed and on-ball technical ability to play as either a striker or wider attacking midfielder.
-Morris had a tremendous rookie season, but he'll be looking to bounce back after just three goals in 2017.
+Branded as one of the most promising young American players when he was as young as 18, the now 24-year-old Homegrown talent relies on a mixture of speed and on-ball technical ability to play as either a striker or wider attacking midfielder.
+Morris missed all of 2018 after suffering a torn ACL at Santa Tecla in the first leg of the 2018 Concacaf Champions League quarterfinals

 - Morris brings unique strengths as key Sounders signing

 - Seattle native Morris a long awaited MLS signing

 INTERNATIONAL: Morris was a late arrival.
 He only had his U.S. youth national team debut with the U20 team in 2013.
 Fifteen months later, he received his first U.S. cap to become the first college player to appear for the full national team in 15 years.
 On April 15, 2015 he scored a now famous goal against Mexico to cement his status as a rising national teamer in the making.
 Morris was a part of the US Concacaf Gold Cup team in 2017, scoring three goals for the squad and sharing the title of top scorer of the tournament.

 OUTSIDE MLS: Morris briefly flirted with Werder Bremen in Germany, where he went on trial after the conclusion of his junior year at Stanford in 2015.
 But he ultimately opted to stay home with the Sounders shortly thereafter.